 Additionally, when a motor vehicle accident occurs, and police arrive at the scene, the responding officers will fill out a crash report.
 These crash reports include a narrative of the crash detailing exactly what happened.
 However, in most cases, the officer did not actually witness the crash.
 Instead, his narrative is based solely on the accounts of witnesses who observed the crash.
 Typically, the crash report will include the witnesses’ names and contact information.
 Sometimes witnesses have more information about the crash than was included on the police report.
 It can be useful to obtain full statements from these witnesses, which can help establish that the adverse motorist was at-fault for the crash.

 Almost all personal injury claims will face their fair share of challenges.
 Whether it is proving a specific damages amount or establishing liability, resolving a personal injury claim can truly be a fight.
-Accordingly, it is in your interest to hire an experienced personal injury lawyer that is well versed in combatting the arguments that insurance companies and opposing counselors regularly put forward.
+Accordingly, it is in your interest to hire an experienced Phoenix car accident lawyer that is well versed in combatting the arguments that insurance companies and opposing counselors regularly put forward.
 At Torgenson Law, we understand what it takes to prove your personal injury claim.
-If you or a loved one suffers personal injury, do not hesitate to call Torgenson Law at (602) 759-0012.
+If you or a loved one suffers a personal injury, do not hesitate to call Torgenson Law at (602) 726-0747.